dailystory/docs/articles/integrations/wordpress.md

 </tr>
 <tr>
 <td width="25%" nowrap><code>[ds-webform id="#"]</code></td>
-<td>The webform shortcode is built to enable you to use DailyStory Web Forms in your WordPress pages and posts.
+<td>The webform shortcode enables you to use DailyStory Web Forms in your WordPress pages and posts.
 Using this shortcode you can quickly build landing pages in WordPress and easily get that data back into DailyStory.
 This shortcode requires the [id of the DailyStory form](/acquisition/web-forms/#unique-id) you wish to display.</td>
 </tr>
 </tbody>
 </table>
 ## Web Form Shortcode
 The webform shortcode, <code>[ds-webform id="#"]</code>, enables you to use [DailyStory Web Forms](/acquisition/web-forms/) in your WordPress pages and posts.

-> Important - this presumes you have the [WordPress plugin for DailyStory](/install/wordpress) already installed.
+> Important - use of this shortcode requires the [WordPress plugin for DailyStory](/install/wordpress).

 Let's look at an example for how the <code>[ds-webform id="#"]</code> shortcode is used.